Simplifying Dependent Reductions in the Polyhedral Model: Background: Polyhedral Model

-\subsubsection{ILP formulation of scheduling}
+\subsubsection{ILP Formulation Of Scheduling}

-The task of scheduling a program in polyhedral model is to find a schedule $\Theta$ for the program such that the schedule timestamps for all statements instances satisfy the dependence relations of the program. \citet{ilpschedulemultidim} formalized the scheduling problem for obtaining $m$-dimensional schedule as the following convex problem:
+Early works \citep{someeffsol2affschedpt1,someeffsol2affschedpt2} gave a greedy algorithm to the scheduling problem and provided the foundation of the scheduling problem. \citet{ilpschedulemultidim} formalized the scheduling problem for obtaining an $m$-dimensional schedule as the following single convex problem: